GinnCheng/Cloud-computing-classifier-breed/README.md

 4. **Model Evaluation**: Evaluating the model's performance using appropriate metrics.
 5. **Web Application**: Building a Flask web application to serve the model for real-time predictions.

+## General Analysis
+The general data processing is stated in Sparkify.ipynb and formatted in Sparkify.html

 ## Web Application

 A Flask web application is built to interact with the trained machine learning model.
 Users can submit their data through the web interface and get predictions about whether they are likely to churn.

+You can find the web app in Sparkify_app/
+The trained model is stored as Sparkify_app/final_model.zip

 ## Installation